Arcaratus/BloodArsenal/README.md

 2. Download the latest version of BloodMagic from [Curseforge](http://minecraft.curseforge.com/mc-mods/224791-blood-magic).

 3. Place the mod in the **mods** folder of your .minecraft.
 If you are unsure of where that is located, it is here: `../Users/you/AppData/roaming/.minecraft`.

-###Huge Disclaimer at the bottom of the page where nobody reads to
-This README.md was ripped straight off from [BloodMagic's GitHub](https://github.com/WayofTime/BloodMagic) page so if there's anything that talks about BLood Magic above there, I was just to lazy to change it.
-Cheers! :)